CoolerVoid/Vision/README.md

 # Vision

 Nmap's XML parse and NVD CPE correlation with CVE.
+You can use that to find public vulnerabilities in services...

 ```
 	..::: VISION v0.1 :::...